LWatsonlm/Sip/README.md

 $ip will only show you bottomless drink specials that are under $15.
 In most cases, the drink special is FREE!

 ## Technologies Used
 $ip is a full CRUD, MEAN Application with a Google Maps API.
 It's built with AngualarJS, MongoDB, Mongoose, Express, Nodejs and Google Maps API for Plotting Data on the Map.
+I created my own API that you can view/use here: https://sip-dc.herokuapp.com/api/drinks

 ## Upcoming Features
   1. Remove the show view and corresponding show router and use modals instead, making it a true SPA.